mthl/guix-artwork/website/drafts/outreachy-guix-git-log.md

 #### Simon says

-It was my first experience mentoring for the Outreachy program and now I am glad to have done it.
+It was my first experience mentoring for the Outreachy program and now I am glad I did it.
 I have learnt a lot on various topics.
-I have already mentored time to time interns, though it was the first time full remote, not on the same timezone, and using code I am not expert.
-Thanks to Gábor, Ludovic and Ricardo to push me to jump in this journey.
+I had already mentored interns occasionally, though it was the first time fully remote, not on the same timezone, and with code on which I am not expert.
+Thanks Gábor, Ludovic and Ricardo for pushing me to jump in this journey.

 Reading back the [initial
 proposal](https://lists.gnu.org/archive/html/guix-devel/2020-09/msg00108.html)
 coming from a 2019 [question](https://lists.gnu.org/archive/html/help-guix/2019-06/msg00098.html),
 I am happy by the insofar Magali's internship.
-It opens the road for [future](https://lists.gnu.org/archive/html/guix-devel/2020-12/msg00141.html) [proposals](https://lists.gnu.org/archive/html/guix-devel/2020-12/msg00170.html) or the implementation of other `guix git` subcommands.
+It paves the way for [future](https://lists.gnu.org/archive/html/guix-devel/2020-12/msg00141.html) [proposals](https://lists.gnu.org/archive/html/guix-devel/2020-12/msg00170.html) or the implementation of other `guix git` subcommands.